Set up Cloud Discovery

 - Check Point

-- Cisco ASA Firewall (For Cisco ASA firewalls, it is necessary to set the information level to 6)
+- Cisco ASA Firewall (For Cisco ASA firewalls, it's necessary to set the information level to 6)

 - Cisco IronPort WSA